GiovanniGiacometti/strava-client/README.md

 ## 💡Examples

-You can find an example of usage in the project [`marimo-strava-analyzer`](https://github.com/GiovanniGiacometti/strava-marimo-analyzer).
+You can find an example of this library can be found in the project [`marimo-strava-analyzer`](https://github.com/GiovanniGiacometti/strava-marimo-analyzer).
+It's a Marimo notebook that uses the client to download Strava running activities and creates a dashboard to get some insights.
+Check out its README.md file for more details!

 ## 📝 Disclaimer